Questions to answer

 - the address of the premises

-- the day by which you wil vacate
+- the day by which you will vacate

 - the reason (if any).

-You must properly send or deliver the notice to the landlord/agent: in person, by post, by fax, or by hand in an addressed envelope to a mailbox at their home or business address.
+You must properly send or deliver the notice to you: in person, by post, by hand in an addressed envelope to a mailbox at an individual's home or business address, or by email if they have said you can use an email address to send them notices.

 Keep a copy of the notice and record how and when you sent or delivered it.

-For minimum notice periods, see the table below.
-If you post a notice, you must add 4 working days for delivery.
+For minimum notice periods, see the table above.
+If you post a notice, you must add 7 working days for delivery.

 You can withdraw a termination notice at any time with the landlord’s (and any co-tenants’) consent.